Skip to main content

 9. The application automatically recognizes when the file is updated and redeploys itself with the updated configuration.

-10. Check that the configuration is valid and successfully applied (Step 5 of Installation Guide).
+10. Check that the configuration is valid and successfully applied (Configuration file checks).

 Modify replicas for permanent language instances